iankietzman-voeracity/11X/gateway/README.md

 # 11x Gateway

 ## Service Description and Philosophy
-This is a thin Flask application to generate FASTQ data and files, parse and analyze those files, and serve up the applicated aggregated data via a HTTP.
+This is a thin Flask application to generate FASTQ data and files, parse and analyze those files, and serve up the applicable aggregated data via HTTP.

 ## Usage Instructions
 Clone the repo, `cd` into it then...